mondele/btt-writer-docs/docs/dUpload.rst

     :alt: BTT Writer for the Desktop

 When you work in BTT Writer, your text is saved every five minutes to your computer.
-Your work is not saved to the server (WACS or Door43) until you explicitly upload it.
+Your work is not saved to the server (WACS or DCS) until you explicitly upload it.

+**Note**: Your connection to either WACS or DCS is determined by the value of Server Suite in your settings.
+See `BTT Writer for the Desktop: Modifying Program Settings <https://btt-writer.readthedocs.io/en/latest/dSettings.html#advanced-settings>`_

 While you are in a project in BTT Writer, click the 3-dot icon to access the options menu.
 Select Upload/Export (the upward arrow icon  ).